 These zones control playing strategy and court usage, enabling a player to travel around the court in the most economical manner.

-Permits and Rules for Tennis Court Installation
+How to Get Permits for Building a Tennis Court

 Before laying down or rebuilding a tennis court, one will have to comply with local regulations and building codes.
 Some of the factors some consider include: